TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Experiment

 \subsection{Ablation Study}

-To evaluate the effectiveness of each component in FactISR, we conduct ablation studies by individually removing one of the three modules from the fully integrated QwQ-32B and Qwen3-32B.
-We assess performance using both the accuracy of the verification task and the ECS of the explanation generation task.
+\paragraph{Component Effectiveness} We conduct experiments by individually removing one of the two modules from the fully integrated QwQ-32B and Qwen3-32B.
+We evaluate comprehensive performance using accuracy, ECS, and HCPI.
 The results are shown in Table \ref{tab:xiaorongshiyan}.
-It demonstrates that removing any single module leads to performance degradation across both tasks, confirming the effectiveness of all components in FactISR.
-Furthermore, we conduct further ablation experiments to analyze the efficiency gains introduced by the DEA module.
-As shown in Table \ref{tab:DEA_ablation}, DEA contributes to improved accuracy and substantial gains in reasoning efficiency, achieving average reductions of more than 50\% in both reasoning time and length.
-These results indicate that DEA effectively mitigates the reasoning inefficiencies caused by lengthy evidence.
+It demonstrates that removing any single module leads to performance degradation across all tasks, confirming the effectiveness of all components in FactISR.

+\paragraph{DEA Efficiency} We conduct experiments to analyze the efficiency gains of the DEA module.
+Unlike traditional RAG, which loads all evidence at once, DEA dynamically introduces evidence to mitigate redundancy and information overload, optimizing reasoning quality and efficiency rather than directly boosting verification accuracy.
+As shown in Table \ref{tab:DEA_ablation}, DEA maintains accuracy while achieving maximum reductions of 30\% and 50\% in reasoning time and length, respectively.
+Notably, the marginal performance drop in the ablation study (w/o DEA) is largely attributable to the per-claim evidence limit of 3 items imposed for experimental fairness, which compresses DEA's practical benefit space.
+These results demonstrate that DEA effectively mitigates reasoning inefficiencies caused by lengthy evidence, making it particularly valuable in resource-constrained settings.

+\paragraph{Evaluation with Limited Resources} We conduct experiments to evaluate the influence of FactISR on HPA performance and checking efficiency of RLMs under resource constraints.

+As shown in Figure \ref{fig:Limited_Resources}, we adjust the number of input evidence pieces for RAG and the reflection intensity hyperparameter \( k \) for FactISR.
+It is evident that FactISR achieves a consistently higher HPA with the same amount of evidence and significantly reduces the average inference time required to reach the same HPA level, thereby greatly improving overall verification efficiency.